Forearm Brace

 • A common flexor tendon on the inner (medial) elbow.

-Three main nerves pass through the forearm:
+Three main nerves travel through the forearm:

 • The ulnar nerve runs behind the inner elbow (the “funny bone”), then through a canal on the little‑finger side of the wrist into the little finger and part of the ring finger.